Hi friends!

 CREATE

-4. Then move on to the lemonade powder or grated lemon(we used both as the lemonade wasn’t as scented) on the yellow paper, grated lime on green paper, and orange, tangerine, or ruby red grapefruit(what we used) on the orange paper.
+apply multiple coats of vanilla to the tan/ivory paper, grated lemon on the yellow paper, grated lime on green paper, and orange, tangerine, or ruby red grapefruit on the orange paper.

-Let everything dry for 5-10 min
+3. Let everything dry for 5-10 minutes.

-Let dry for 5-10 min
+5. Let them dry for 5-10 minutes.

 That’s it!

-To create the garland look below.
+To create the garland, look below.

-Caution- placing the garland with scented items outside, could attract insects.
+Caution- placing the garland with scented items outside could attract insects.

-To create the garland use a hole punch and some string or twine.
-Loop the string from behind and through the hole again before moving on to the next ice pop.
+Feed string/twine from behind and through the same hole again, then on to the next ice pop.

 Make sure to get a whiff of your yummy treats!